Dr Stephen Hultgren

 ‘Alexander’ (5), ‘Alexander’ (6), ‘Alexander’ (7), ‘Anna.’
 In Encyclopedia of the Bible and Its Reception, vol. 1.
 Berlin: Walter de Gruyter.

 ‘The Apostolic Church’s influence on the order of sayings in the double tradition.
 Part II: Luke’s travel narrative.’
-Zeitschrift für die neutestamentliche Wissenschaft und die Kunde der älteren Kirche 100: 199–222.
+Zeitschrift für die neutestamentliche Wissenschaft und die Kunde der älteren Kirche 100, no. 2: 199–222.

 ‘4Q521 and Luke’s Magnificat and Benedictus.’
 In Echoes from the caves: Qumran and the New Testament, edited by F. García Martínez, 119–32.
 Leiden: Brill.

 ‘The Apostolic Church’s influence on the order of sayings in the double tradition.
 Part I: from John the Baptist to the Mission Discourse; and the rest of Matthew.’
-Zeitschrift für die neutestamentliche Wissenschaft und die Kunde der älteren Kirche 99: 1–28.
+Zeitschrift für die neutestamentliche Wissenschaft und die Kunde der älteren Kirche 99, no. 2: 185–212.